Retire in Italy

 What is it like to retire in Italy?

 "Retirees in Italy and its surroundings enjoy a high quality of life thanks to the country’s rich cultural attractions, natural beauty and delicious cuisine.
 With its unique climate and laid-back atmosphere, Italy provides retirees with ample opportunities for recreation and leisure activities.
 Expats can take advantage of a vibrant arts, music and theatre scene, explore landmarks and monuments, and also take advantage of its many outdoor activities, including hiking, biking and kayaking in the numerous national parks and coastline areas.
 For those looking for more nightlife and entertainment, Italy's capital, Rome, and other big cities offer plenty of choices, including pubs and clubs, live music, and local theaters.
-There is also a thriving expat community, making the transition to living in Italy easier and more enjoyable," said one retiree in Italy.
+There is also a thriving expat community, making the transition to living in Italy easier and more enjoyable," said a person in Italy.

 What advice do overseas retirees have for others considering retiring abroad?

 "Retiring abroad is not an option that should be taken lightly.
 It is very easy with internet and phone services to keep in contact with family, but if being an hour away from family and friends is a necessity for you, don't do this.
 If you have relatives or are eligible for citizenship, the processes can be much easier.
-Be prepared for some long processes, some confusion and some frustration, but at the end of the day, this is a very very good life," commented one retiree living in Minturno, Italy.
+Be prepared for some long processes, some confusion and some frustration, but at the end of the day, this is a very very good life," explained one retiree living in Minturno.

 What are the most challenging aspects of retiring in Italy?